 La Rioja Alta's Reservas receive similarly high praise.
 James Suckling placed Vina Alberdi second in his list of the world's Top 50 wines under $50 (USD), and in 2015 a panel led by Tim Atkin placed Vina Ardanza as the number one Rioja in their Top 100 Spanish Wines publication.
 In 2014 Vina Ardanza was also Wine Spectator's highest awarded Spanish wine from any region.

 Rioja Gran Reserva ‘890’ 2005

-98 points, Tim Atkin MW -“The aromas to this are stunning with dried strawberry, stone and fresh mushroom.
+98 points, James Suckling -“The aromas to this are stunning with dried strawberry, stone and fresh mushroom.
 Full body and very tight with incredible depth and structure.
 It goes on for minutes.
 One of the greatest ever?
 The new 1964?”

 19/20 points, Jancis Robinson - “A classic rioja.
 Endless sweet spices and very marked aromas of vanilla, coconut, nutmeg and cinnamon.
 Wood dominates, but that is the delicious soul of rioja.
 The palate is exciting: deep, long, elegant, delicate, complex, with great class.
 What delicacy and softness of the palate!
 Its scent never ends and is at a precious stage of maturity.
 Very impressive.”